3-Hour Publishing Seminar: Art of the Query, Tuesday, March 12th, 2024

 Class will meet 6:00PM - 9:00PM EST

-Taught by Emma Brodie, a Brooklyn-based writer, editor, and packager.
+Taught by Emma Brodie, a Martha's Vineyard-based writer, editor, and packager.
 As an editor, she’s published authors including Awkwafina, Anna Drezen, Nathan W. Pyle, Marlee Grace, Deborah Hanekamp, and Emma Gray.
-Currently an Executive Editor at Little, Brown, Emma acquires a variety of illustrated non-fiction and products for the Voracious imprint.
+Currently an Executive Editor at Chronicle Books, Emma acquires a variety of illustrated non-fiction and products for the Voracious imprint.
 Her debut novel, Songs in Ursa Major, was published by Knopf in 2021.

-In my 10 years in book publishing, from starting as an assistant at a literary agency to my current gig as an executive editor at Little, Brown, I’ve seen a lot of pitches—the good, the bad, and, occasionally, the perfumed.
+In my 15 years in book publishing, from starting as an assistant at a literary agency to my current gig as an executive editor at Chronicle Books, I’ve seen a lot of pitches—the good, the bad, and, occasionally, the perfumed.
 As a writer hoping to sell your first project, being able to query editors and agents in their own language is the most important tool in your arsenal.

 This seminar will teach you how to describe your work in terms that will catch the interest of publishing professionals, using strong sales positioning and the right kind of details: the ones that will make insiders sit up and listen.